 Our team is composed of energetic, motivated and highly experienced visionaries.
 They include machine vision, AI, and autonomous software engineers from the greatest universities in the world.
 Together with a highly talented and skilled support team, we solve real-world industrial applications in autonomy.
-As of the date of this Annual Report, we had 66 full-time employees.
+As of February 29, 2024, we had 81 full-time employees.
 The majority of our employees are based in Silicon Valley, California.